udesly-adapter/university/docs/ghost/01 - Getting Started/06 - FAQs.md

 No, Ghost doesn't save any data inside the Theme.
 Every article is saved inside the Database and it's never deleted automatically.

 (Pay attention, there is a button that deletes all data inside Ghost Dashboard 💣, use it at your own risk ☢️)

+## 6. Can I add custom fields not included in CMS Structure?

+Absolutely no!
+Ghost has a fixed structure and you can't add fields that Ghost doesn't support!

+## 7. Can I change the slug of the Collections?

+No, Ghost